juicetin/honours/prez/feedback.md

 # RELATED WORKS
 * other than by hand - look at pictures and divers' returned maps
-* more recetnly, deterministic methods like random forests (show a picture) (or SVMs)
+* more recently, deterministic methods like random forests (show a picture) (or SVMs)
     + these are machine learning models for classification, fast and robust
     + no understanding of uncertainty - crucial as decisions are being made
-* pictures of Ash's stuff when explaiing GP/prob stuff
+* pictures of Ash's stuff when explaining GP/prob stuff
     + benefits - however, bottleneck
     + bring up equation - matrix inversion - hidden complexity - K matrix size of data, scaling cubically
 * where our work begins - how to speed up these probabilistic maps